gzachariadis/Windows-10/README.md

 <br>

-<div align="justify">NTLite is a tool you will have to pay, to take full advantage of; There's a free version, never used it so I don't know what features, it's really missing.</div>
+<div align="justify">What the heck are those?!
+Let me explain, NTLite is a tool you will have to pay, to take full advantage of; There's a free version, never used it so I don't know what features, it's really missing...it provides the tooling for configuring parts of your Windows installation, things like removing components (apps), configuring your user settings and even unattended automatic installation, so that you won't have to do anything other than boot into it.
+Given that MSMG, probably can do the same exact things NTLite can minus the clickable interface, you can probably save yourself the money, but you won't find how-to guide on that here.</div>

 <h3 align="center">MSMG</h3>